serpient/realtime-chat-service/README.md

 - Jest
 - ajv & ts-json-schema-generator.
 This flow of `typescript types -> json-schema -> validators` was used to automate the creation of type validators for validating incoming data from the client

-- ChatService class handles all socket-server handling.
+- ChatService class handles all server-socket handling.
 - There is a TestClient which was created for the ChatService e2e tests.
 It is almost identical to the ChatClient on the frontend, other than a few test helper functions.

 #### Current Features